 Prepping the peppers is easy, but I do recommend wearing gloves to handle the peppers as well as having good ventilation.
 Just cleaning the peppers and rinsing them can cause you to choke.
 So be careful.

 If you don’t have gloves make sure to wash your hands three times.
-If you’ve ever touched your eyes or a delicate area after touching jalapeños or other hot peppers you know exactly what I’m talking about.
+If you’ve ever touched your eyes or a delicate area after touching jalapeños or other hot peppers, you know exactly what I’m talking about.

-How do I make Lime Crema?
+How to make Lime Crema

 Making lime crema couldn’t be easier.
 Just mix all the ingredients together and let the finished crema sit unrefrigerated for 90 minutes.
 Then cover and refrigerate until needed.

-How do I make Loaded Tater Tot Nachos?
+How to make Loaded Tater Tots

 - Add the chili with beans and grape tomato halves to the tots.